Struggleton/Delfinovin/README.md

 	- (If this does not appear, ensure your adapter is in Wii U mode if you're using a Mayflash adapter and try plugging the black cable into another port.)

 ![](https://github.com/Struggleton/Delfinovin/blob/master/Delfinovin/resources/Zadig%20Icon.png)
-- Select *"WinUSB"* in the right columm and click *"Replace Driver."
-Accept any system driver prompts.
+- Select *"WinUSB"* in the right columm and click *"Replace Driver."* Accept any system driver prompts.

 - Check settings.txt and modify the settings to your desired values.
 [GamepadTester](https://gamepad-tester.com/ "Gamepad Tester") can be useful for visualizing the sticks / button inputs if you're trying to figure out what settings to use in programs and other games.

+If you would like to calibrate the sticks in order to use their full ranges, do so now by using the *Calibrate sticks* menu.
 - Restart the program and choose "*Begin controller input loop"*!

 ## Settings